For localization practitioners, it’s obvious why translation quality matters – it’s the key that unlocks great multilingual customer experience.

 Here’s the thing: translations affect customer experience.
 CX can suffer due to poor translations, so they need to be reviewed for any potential mistakes.
 Rookie errors like typos are obvious, but when you’re translating meaning rather than words, the challenge is ensuring the message is accurate and aligned with your distinct style and brand voice.

-Here, we unpack everything you need to know about translation review to help you build a linguistic quality workflow.
+Here, we unpack everything you need to know about translation review and give you an example strategy of how to build a linguistic quality workflow.

 What is translation review?

 Translation review is the process of examining a translation to ensure that it accurately conveys the intended meaning of the original text.
 Translation review consists of:

 a) Proofreading.
 Ensuring there are no spelling and/or grammatical issues.
 It’s possible to automate this process almost entirely in some cases (which we’ll discuss in later sections).